 With this in mind, selling products targeted at animal owners can be a very profitable niche to get yourself into.

 7. Pet beds.
-It might sound like an unlikely product to be trending in 2020.
+It might sound like an unlikely product to be trending.
 However, pet ownership is up, so more people than ever before are in need of places for their cats, dogs, and other pets to sleep.